SummaryRead the full fact sheet

 We don’t know exactly what causes ovulation pain, but it may be caused by:

 - the surface of the ovary swelling before the egg is released

 - the egg being released from a mature follicle (the sac containing an egg).

 - blood tests

-- See your doctor if you experience ovulation pain that lasts longer than three days, or if you have other symptoms such as heavy bleeding or discharge.
+See your GP (doctor) if your ovulation pain lasts longer than three days or if it is associated with symptoms such as heavy bleeding or vaginal discharge.